RenderKit/openpgl/README.md

 The `Field` class is a key component of Open PGL.
 An instance of this class holds the spatio-directional guiding information (e.g., approximation of the incoming radiance field) for a scene.
-The Field is responsible for storing, learning and accessing the guiding information.
-This information can be the incidence radiance field across the whole scene learned from several training.
-The Field holds separate approximations for surface and volumetric radiance distributions which can be accessed separately.
-The representation of a scenes radiance distriubtion is usually separated into a positional and directional representation using a spatial subdivision structure, where each spatial leaf node (a.k.a.
+The `Field` is responsible for storing, learning, and accessing the guiding information.
+This information can be the incidence radiance field learned from several training iterations across the whole scene.
+The `Field` holds separate approximations for surface and volumetric radiance distributions, which can be accessed separately.
+The representation of a scene’s radiance distribution is usually separated into a positional and directional representation using a spatial subdivision structure.
+Each spatial leaf node (a.k.a.
 Region) contains a directional representation for the local incident radiance distribution.

 ## SurfaceSamplingDistriubtion